ccjmne/blog/content/ramblings/why-no-javascript.md

 regards to building the Web, name it: for better or worse, I've given it a serious go.**

-{% punchline() %} For now, I just want a break.
-I want to be lean and scrappy, and work within the limitations that foster creativity. {% end %}
+For now, I just want a break.
+I want to be lean and scrappy, and work within the limitations that foster creativity.

 I want to focus on building something that lets me push content, on the Web, in a plain, simple, proven and perennial way, and build a system that could **stand